 - Remove the broody hen at night when she’s tranquil and will be most disoriented from the move.

-- Place the broody hen in her broody station inside of her nesting box directly on the fake eggs.
-If she acts like she’s ready to jump, gently hold her down a few seconds.
-If she continues to want to jump after you release your hand turn her nesting box around again the wall so that she can’t get out, then turn her around in the morning.
+- Place the broody hen in her broody station, inside of her nesting box, directly on the fake eggs.
+If she acts like she’s ready to jump, gently hold her down for a few seconds.
+Pro-Tip: If she continues to try to leave the nest after you release your hand, turn her nesting box around against the wall, so that she can’t get out.
+Turn her around in the morning.

 - Leave her in the broody station on the fake eggs for a day.
 If she stops being broody, then it’s not meant to be.
 If she’s continually broody, then place your fertilized eggs underneath her.
 I set eight, and wouldn’t suggest any more than that for a beginner.
 You can set as much as she can adequately cover, so it does vary by breed and size of the individual.
-(Be careful not to push this thinking; it’s ok if a few don’t hatch.)
+Be careful not to push this thinking – it’s ok if a few don’t hatch.
 The mama will equally rotate every egg from the center to the edges.
-If she’s got too many, chances are they will all be too cool.
-You can keep her brooder without fertilized eggs for at least a couple of weeks.
+If she has too many, chances are they will all be too cool.
+You can keep her broody without fertilized eggs for at least a couple of weeks.
 Believe it or not, she’ll happily sit there until she gets her eggs, plus the three weeks it takes to hatch the eggs.

 - Mark your calendar 20 days out.
 Most of the time, they’ll hatch within 21 days, but it can take longer.

 - Make sure you check her feed and water daily.
 She won’t eat or drink much and will lose as much as ⅓ of her body weight.